-The Raj Group is growing and we are always seeking chemists who love proteins to join us!
+All interested scientists, we are always seeking chemists who love the interface of chemistry and biology to join us!
 Currently, we have an open position for a postdoctoral scholar.
 We are also accepting graduate students through the rotation program in the Emory University Department of Chemistry.
-Interested scholars at all levels, including undergraduate researchers, are encouraged to contact Monika.

 Lysine methylation is one of the most important post-translational modifications (PTMs) of proteins as it regulates various biological processes including cell growth, division, gene expression and DNA/RNA binding.
 Due to lysine’s unique structure, it has the ability to undergo mono-, di-, and tri-methylation, and different degrees of methylation result in different functions and locations within a cell.
 Disregulation in lysine methylation leads to variety of diseases.
 There is great interest in delineating the global role of methylated lysine PTMs in diseases.
 We estimate that the size of the lysine methyl proteome is significantly larger than what is currently known.
 Therefore, it is important to discover complete sites of lysine methyl proteome and associated PPIs to fully understand their functions.
 Our group has developed different chemical reactions to profile the different states of lysine methylation.